-Open City Docs is home to several projects in the world of documentary.
-Founded at UCL by Michael Stewart in 2010, Open City Docs is dedicated to developing and supporting non-fiction storytellers.
-The organisation nurtures the next generation of filmmakers, audio producers and VR filmmakers through training programmes, an annual film festival and other screening projects throughout the year.
+Open City Documentary Festival is home to several documentary projects dedicated to developing and supporting non-fiction storytellers.
+We are a part of UCL Anthropology department.
+We nurture the next generation of filmmakers, audio producers and VR filmmakers through an annual film festival, training programmes and screening projects throughout the year.

-Since 2014, Open City Docs School has been running short courses covering documentary from all angles; from film theory lectures, practical camera training, film editing and workshops with award-winning documentarians.
+Since 2008, we’ve been organising short courses at UCL, covering documentary in various forms, filmmaking, audio and virtual reality; as well as film theory lectures, practical camera training, film editing and workshops with award-winning filmmakers.

 Tutors from the school teach on UCL Anthropology’s MA in Ethnographic and Documentary Film Practice, MFA in Creative Documentary and MA in Immersive Factual Storytelling.
 Additionally, we deliver a range of practical filmmaking modules at Undergraduate and Masters level for UCL students.